-The research funds are invested and held as the William Donald Nash Research Fellowship Fund, Richard Motyka Research Fellowship Fund and A.E.
-Research Fund.
+The research funds are invested and held as the William Donald Nash Research Fellowship Fund, Richard Motyka Research Fellowship Fund, A.E.
+Research Fund and the Dunn with Cancer Research Fund.
 The goal of these funds is to support clinical and/or basic science research through research grant payments approved by the board.